 Our education system has been built to promote monolingual learning in English, putting multilingual students’ home language on a lower or even nonexistent level.
-Educators must make deliberate efforts to support ELs to combat a system that was conceptualized for oppression.
+This is why Dr. José Medina agues that educators must make deliberate efforts to support ELs to combat a system that was conceptualized for oppression.

 Listen to our full conversation wherever you get your podcasts, and find some of the main points from the episode below.

 Dr. Medina explains that explicitly planning for content, language and culture objectives in each lesson is one of the most powerful ways educators can combat historically oppressive systems.
 While the content objective (the what) is standard for most educators, the language objective (the how) students will access the content objective via one or more of the five language domains (listening, reading, writing, speaking, metalinguistic awareness).
 Finally the culture learning target is the why and contextualizes the how and what.

 Students should be aware of and able to name each of these objectives in any given lesson in order for this design to truly promote equity and co-constructing/co-facilitating learning alongside the students we serve.